-The Ultimate 1 Week Costa del Sol Itinerary
+Ultimate 1 Week Costa del Sol Itinerary

 This post contains affiliate links, and as an Amazon Associate, I earn from qualifying purchases.
 If you click through and purchase something, I receive a small commission on the price at no extra cost to you.
 This helps me keep the content up to date and make other improvements to the blog.

-The Ultimate One Week Costa del Sol Itinerary
+The Ultimate One-Week Costa del Sol Itinerary

-Day 1 – Málaga
+- Day 1 and 2 – Malaga

+If you’re wondering how to spend a day in Malaga, there are plenty of fun activities to do and amazing places to see.
 However, you’ll be happy to hear the main attractions are very close to each other, and you can find many free activities to do in Malaga.

 Calle Larios

 A popular restaurant you should try is El Pimpi.
 Relax and enjoy the tasty food on their open terrace, looking at Teatro Romano and Alcazaba.
-I highly recommend their fritura malagueña (a mix of fried fish).
+I highly recommend their fritura malagueΓ±a (a mix of fried fish).
 If El Pimpi is too busy, check out Casa Lola near Malaga Cathedral.

 Alcazaba

-You’ll see Malaga Park with pretty flowers and trees from the Alcazaba, the town hall, the port and the bullring.
+Youβll see Malaga Park with pretty flowers and trees from the Alcazaba, the town hall, the port and the bullring.Β Itβs also your place if you would love to immerse yourself in history and learn about the culture.

 Local Tip